-Are you aware of the unique facts about Halloween?
+Are you aware of the unique and fun facts about Halloween?
 We all know that Halloween is a time for spooky haunted houses, sugar-coated chocolate candies, and creative costumes.
 But, how did it really become like that, you may ask?
 And why do kids run around their neighborhoods asking for tricks or treats?
-Follow on below for some historically interesting facts about how Halloween became the holiday it is today:
+Follow on below for some historically interesting Halloween facts about how became the holiday it is today:

 Dance for Your Goodies

 Nowadays kids in costumes go door-to-door and ask for candy.
 A simple task to most.
 Before, you really had to earn your candy bars by performing a choreographed type of dance where there was accompanying music and songs in exchange for treats and money.
 Huffington Post adds that, “Most of these early trick-or-treaters were poor and actually needed the money, but wealthy children also joined in the fun.”

 Surprisingly, Halloween was not the only name to be utilized.
 Halloween has a plethora of other names associated with it–including Witches Night, All Hallows Eve, Lamswool, Snap-Apple Night, and Summer’s End.
 These names make you think about nighttime and the fact that summer is officially over and Fall has made its entrance.

 It’s no surprise that Halloween is the time to consume lots of sweets and treats.
 Over 20 million pounds of candy corn is regularly sold during Halloween!
 Why, you may ask?
 Well, probably because it is so easy to make.
 It consists of only 3 ingredients: corn syrup, sugar, and water.
 It’s the simplicity that makes it so appealing across the country, which has basically become a staple distributor for Halloween.
 With its sweet and soft taste and texture, respectively, you can count on candy corn to satisfy your sweet tooth this Halloween.